Thomas and the Magic Railroad: Plot

-Sir Topham Hatt and his family have left the Island of Sodor on holiday, leaving Mr. Conductor from Shining Time Station in charge of the railway.
-Thomas the Tank Engine informs Gordon of Mr. Conductor's arrival at a station just as Diesel 10, a diesel locomotive with a hydraulic claw, passes by.
-Diesel 10 later announces his plan to rid Sodor of steam engines by destroying Lady, the lost engine who can produce magic by travelling on a magic railroad that connects Sodor to Shining Time.
-Lady had been hidden in a workshop on Muffle Mountain by her driver, Burnett Stone, after Diesel 10's previous attempt to destroy her.
+Sir Topham Hatt and his family have left the Island of Sodor on holiday, leaving Mr. Conductor from Shining Time in charge of the railway.
+Thomas the Tank Engine informs Gordon of Mr. Conductor's arrival at a station just as Diesel 10—a diesel locomotive with a hydraulic claw—returns to Sodor.
+Diesel 10 plans to rid Sodor of steam engines by destroying Lady, the lost engine who can produce magic by travelling on a magic railroad that connects Sodor to Shining Time.
+Lady had been hidden in a workshop on Muffle Mountain by her driver, Burnett Stone, after he failed to protect her from Diesel 10's previous attempt to destroy her.
 Lady is unable to steam despite trying all of the coals in Indian Valley.
 That night, when Diesel 10 attacks Tidmouth Sheds, Mr. Conductor realises his supply of magic gold dust, which allows him to teleport between Sodor and Shining Time, is running low.

 The following day, Mr. Conductor runs out of gold dust whilst searching for its source.
-He calls his cousin, Mr. C. Junior, to help him with the gold dust crisis.
-That night, Diesel 10 spies on Percy and Thomas, who conclude there is a secret railway between Sodor and Shining Time.
+He calls his cousin, C. Junior, to help him with the gold dust crisis.
+That night, Diesel 10 spies on Percy and Thomas, who conclude that there is a secret railway between Sodor and Shining Time.
 Diesel 10 tells his henchmen, Splatter and Dodge, of his plans to destroy Lady.
-Toby overhears and distracts Diesel 10, who knocks one of the shed supports with his claw, which collapses the roof on top of them.
+Toby overhears and distracts Diesel 10, who accidentally knocks one of the shed supports with his claw, which collapses the roof on top of them.
 The next morning, Thomas collects coal trucks and unknowingly pushes one through the buffers that lead to the magic railroad.
-Mr. Conductor is abducted by Diesel 10, who threatens to drop him off a loose viaduct unless he divulges the location of the buffers.
-Mr. Conductor cuts one of the claw's hydraulic pipes and is thrown free.
+Mr. Conductor is abducted by Diesel 10, who threatens to drop him off a viaduct unless he divulges the location of the buffers; Mr. Conductor cuts one of the claw's hydraulic pipes and is thrown free.
 He lands at the Sodor windmill, where he finds a clue to the source of the gold dust.